jamie120/MS2-Soma-Post-Production-Services/README.md

     - Rates
     - Service-Finder

-* A top nav bar containing links to a contact page, faq page and 'join mailing list' modal will be present at the top of each page.
+* A top nav bar containing links to a contact page, FAQ page and 'join mailing list' modal will be present at the top of each page.

-* A responsive navbar will embedded within a page header at the top of each page, just below the top navigation links - it will contain links services and rates pages.
+* A responsive navbar will embed within a page header at the top of each page, just below the top navigation links - it will contain links services and rates pages.
 This navbar will collapse on the smallest screens - and justify centrally on the page between smallest and largest breakpoints.

 #### Home